Professional Toilet Installation in Houston

 Your toilet should not be an appliance that needs constant repairs.
 If you find yourself always calling us at Nick’s Plumbing and Air Conditioning Services to repair this or that with the toilet, then maybe it’s time to take a look at installing a new toilet.

 - Cracks in the porcelain

 If you start to notice puddles of water around the base of the toilet, there’s a good sign that there may be cracks in the porcelain.
 Yes, the toilet may work just fine.
 Still, leaks can waste a tremendous amount of water.
 Even, it can also damage your flooring, including tile, carpeting hardwood, and your furniture.

 Do you have to be very careful when you sit down on your toilet?
 Does your toilet wobble?
 The solution may be a simple problem of loose screws.
-Give us a call at Nick’s Plumbing and Sewer Services, and we can come out to tighten them.
+Give us a call at Nick’s Plumbing and Air Conditioning Services, and we can come out to tighten them.
 But that wobbling could be a sign of a much bigger problem.
 The floor beneath the toilet could very well be rotting away due to water damage.
 Therefore, if you notice wobbling, call us first; we’ll check it out.

 - Inefficient Flushing